JayHartzell/alma_inventory_to_replacement_cost/README.md

 - must contain the columns: `Holding Id` `Mms Id` `Physical Item Id`
 - output as data > csv

+If you are running this in [Google Colab](colab.research.google.com), add a code cell at the top and run the following line of code: `pip install asyncio-throttle python-dotenv`

 ####
 [walkthrough](https://youtu.be/AsLT7uLX6_E)